-Cafe Mochas are an American invention akin to creamy and sweet cappuccinos with chocolate powder or cocoa.
-Chocolate blends best when you make a Cafe Mocha with an Italian espresso blend.
-The Italian espresso will balance the chocolate while maintaining a bold coffee flavor.
-The Cafe Mocha is perfect to enjoy on weekends for a sweet celebratory treat!
+The Cafe Mocha is an American invention akin to creamy and sweet cappuccinos with chocolate sauce, or powdered cocoa.
+Chocolate blends best when you make a Cafe Mocha with an Italian espresso.

 - Steam or froth milk